Bryzzle/389Rfall18/week/3/writeup/README.md

 * **Vulnerability 3: Robots.txt**

   Fred uses the robots.txt file to try to hide the /secret/ directory from users/attackers.
-This is a security risk, since [robots.txt does not enforce any access control over any of the directories that it hides.](https://portswigger.net/kb/issues/00600600_robots-txt-file)
+This is a security risk, since [robots.txt does not enforce any access control over any of the directories that it hides.](https://portswigger.net/kb/issues/00600600_robots-txt-file) An attacker's bot may see that /secret/ is hidden, and just try to access it anyways, and it would be granted access.